DineshBoyjoo/Google-SDG/README.md

 Sync project with gradle files if necessary.
 Choose emulator, then click on run project and project will be opened and run.

+You can also install the dinfosease.apk application on an android phone to use it

 ABOUT APP:

 Navigate the app by interacting with the relevant buttons to explore the various tabs and functionalities.